 As we move further into the digital age, our electronics have seen some drastic improvements and evolutions.
 One aspect of PCs that still has plenty of room for improvement, however, is the amount of noise PC fans can make.
-While seemingly unimportant, such annoyances can be torturous, especially in a vacuum.
+Between failing drives, old fans, and inadequate airflow, there’s a lot that contributes to a noisy computer.
+With our tips, though, you’ll know how to make your PC quieter.

 With the correct equipment and a few incantations, most users can exorcise the demon howling in their desktop.
 Here are some ways to make your computer quieter.

 Here’s an easy step that almost anyone can do.
 Carefully remove the side panel of your PC and check all of your attachments.
 Grommets, gaskets, and screws may all be involved, and if any of them have grown loose over time, they could be vibrating and making your PC far louder than it’s supposed to be.

 Check them all, tighten anything that needs to be tightened, and make sure that fans aren’t wobbling or loose.
 You can even buy mounts that include padding or gel for extra vibration resistance, though that is a step only advanced users will want to take.
 This a good time to check the base of your computer too, and make sure the feet are rubberized and all on a flat plane to reduce noise.

 Also, while you have access to the fan and the back of your PC, don’t forget to clean the whole thing out.
 Get a soft brush and a can of air, and get rid of any dust you see.
 That dust can make your computer overheat, as well as make your fan noisier, so a little bit of cleaning really can make a difference.
 Just make sure you’re blowing the dust out of your computer, not just redistributing it inside.